Gael-Lejeune/opencve/DOCS.md

 If you are having problems with the installation or the deployed platform, email me at gael.lejeune@capgemini.com.

+# Installation
+Please keep in mind that project is designed to be installed with [our fork of opencve-docker](https://github.com/Gael-Lejeune/opencve-docker).

+If you want to learn more, you can check it [here](https://github.com/Gael-Lejeune/opencve-docker).

 # Understanding the code